 - Appoint a Data Protection Officer - DONE

 - Thoroughly research the areas of our product and business impacted by GDPR - DONE

-- Perform the necessary changes to our product based on requirements - IN PROGRESS
+- Perform the necessary changes to our product based on requirements - DONE

-- Implement required changes to internal processes and procedures to achieve and maintain GDPR compliance - IN PROGRESS
+- Implement required changes to internal processes and procedures to achieve and maintain GDPR compliance - DONE

-- Thoroughly test all changes to verify and validate GDPR compliance - IN PROGRESS
+- Thoroughly test all changes to verify and validate GDPR compliance - DONE

 What’s going to change?